Day Old Rhode Island Red Baby Chicks

 Hatching year round.

 Rhode Island Red Chickens have been a historically very popular breed in the United States, due in large part to their versatility and their large, brown eggs.
+Our Rhode Island Reds have a single comb.
+They are heat and cold hardy birds.

 Temperament: There seems to be a persistent rumor within poultry circles that Rhode Island Reds are "feisty" or aggressive birds.
 However, according to personal observation and reports from owners, RIRs are no more or less aggressive than most other breeds.
+This breed is a good forager.

 History: The original Rhode Island Reds were developed in Massachusetts and Rhode Island in the late 1800s.
 Several breeds contributed to the genetic makeup of RIRs: Malay, Shangai, Java, and Brown Leghorn.
 There were both rose comb and single comb varieties.
 Today, the single comb is far more common, and it is the type we sell.